DJacquemont/pointcloud_segmentation/README.md

 - opt_minvotes: minimum number of votes to be considered a line
 - granularity: granularity of the search (Hough transform) between 0 and 6
 - opt_nlines: number of lines to be detected
-- radius_sizes: beam radius sizes
+- radius_size: beam radius size

 #### Simulation